ossamamehmood/Hacktoberfest/README.md

 then you have remaining 3 valid pull requests if these projects is not excluded.
 If you fail to make 4 pull requests then you can't get digital-swags.
-I will recommend you to make pull request to your own repo which is very very safest side for you.. keep in mind that repo has hacktoberfest topic..
+I will recommend you to make pull request to your own repo which is very very safest side for you.. keep in mind that repository has hacktoberfest topic..
 '''
 ```